-The Director of Student Activities has the authority to coordinate the student use of Wick Center.
-Student organizations are allowed to reserve various rooms in the building on a first-come, first-served basis with the approval of the Director of Student Activities.
-Room reservation request forms are available at Wick Desk and in the Student Activities Office.
+The Coordinators for Student Activities have the authority to coordinate the student use of Wick Student Center.
+Student organizations are allowed to reserve various rooms in the building on a first-come, first-served basis with approval from the Student Activities Office.
 Student organizations, as well as individual students, are expected to behave in accordance with the Daemen College Code of Conduct.
 Disciplinary action may be directed toward either student organizations, individual students, or both.

-Use of either the Wick Center Alumni Lounge fireplace or the backyard firepit requires permission from the Student Activities Office.
-A firepit reservation form needs to be completed and policies reviewed with the Director of Student Activities.
-Copies of the approved form are given to the requesting group/organization and to the Campus Safety Office in Wick Center.
+Use of either the Wick Student Center Alumni Lounge fireplace or the backyard firepit requires permission from the Student Activities Office.
+A firepit reservation form needs to be completed and policies reviewed with one of the coordinators in the Student Activities Office.
+Copies of the approved form are given to the requesting group/organization and to the Campus Safety Office in Wick Student Center.

 From time to time scheduling conflicts occur as important College events that require special consideration are added to the building calendar.
 Flexibility is often required when building reservations change, as both the Student Activities Office and Conference Services Office staff work together to try to accommodate all parties’ needs and concerns.

 Recognized student organizations may reserve the Wick Student Center North Lawn Firepit for campfires approved through the Student Activities Office.
 An officer of the sponsoring organization needs to be designated person supervising the fire.
 This person needs to review the following policies with one of the coordinators in the Student Activities Office to obtain approval for the event::